aragubas/LiVerse/README.md

 # LiVerse++
 A complete re-write of LiVerse and TaiyouUI in C++ using SDL2

+> [!IMPORTANT]
+> This project has been moved to Gitlab.
+> It is now under this URL: https://gitlab.com/aragubas1/LiVerse

 LIVerse is a Hackable and Extensible PNGTuber app for Linux, macOS and Windows.
 Made by Aragubas